Dio Brando: Creation and design

-Dio is canonically bisexual.
-Araki stated in a 2007 interview that "[Dio's] sort of a composed character that could go either way.
-[He] could go with a man or a woman."

 Appearances

 Phantom Blood

-In Phantom Blood, the child of an abusive drunkard named Dario Brando, Dio Brando becomes the adopted brother of Jonathan Joestar by using the promise that George Joestar made to Dario years ago.
-Upon entering the Joestar estate after his father died, Dio wasted no time unequivocally making young Jonathan's life a living hell to take everything from him including abusing and later killing Jonathan's dog, Danny.
-Dio underestimated Jonathan's retaliation for forcefully kissing his beloved Erina Pendleton, spending the next seven years feigning to be Jonathan's friend before enacting his plan to steal the Joestar fortune by poisoning George with the same poison he used to kill Dario.
-When Jonathan investigates the matter for proof, Dio plots to use an ancient Aztec stone mask to murder Jonathan.
+In Phantom Blood, the child of an abusive drunkard named Dario Brando, Dio Brando becomes the adopted brother of Jonathan Joestar by using a promise that George Joestar made to Dario years ago.
+Upon entering the Joestar estate after his father died, Dio tried to take everything from Jonathan and killed Jonathan's dog, Danny.
+However, Dio underestimated Jonathan and his retaliation for forcefully kissing Erina Pendleton causes Dio to spend the next seven years feigning to be Jonathan's friend.
+He then poisons George with the same poison that he used to kill Dario in order to steal the Joestar fortune.
+Jonathan investigates it, causing Dio to plan to murder Jonathan with an ancient Aztec stone mask.

-However, Dio learns the mask transforms the wearer into a vampire when exposed to blood, and uses it on himself when his scheme is exposed.
-Although seemingly killed when Jonathan impales him on a stone statue and leaves him in the burning Joestar mansion, Dio survives, and proceeds to start his subjugation of England in the small village of Windknight's Lot, amassing sired followers to his cause.
-Jonathan is sought out by Will A. Zeppeli, a master of an ancient martial art called Hamon, which can kill Vampires.
-He teaches Jonathan how to use this ability as Dio sends other vampires and zombies in his pursuit to kill him so he can take over the world.

-Jonathan seemingly defeats him once more, but Dio's decapitated head survives.
-With the help of his servant, Wang Chan, Dio attacks Jonathan on a steam liner during his honeymoon with Erina in an attempt to claim his enemy's body for his own.
-Despite having his throat fatally punctured by Dio, Jonathan is able to use Hamon one last time to overload the ship's engines, with Dio apparently destroyed in the resulting explosion.
-Erina, escaping unharmed with an orphaned girl, survives with their unborn son.
+However, Dio learns that it transforms the wearer into a vampire when exposed to blood, and uses it on himself when his plan is exposed.
+After the resulting fight, Jonathan impales him on a stone statue and leaves him in the burning Joestar mansion.
+However, Dio survives and uses zombies to take over the small village of Windknight's Lot.
+Jonathan is sought out by Will A. Zeppeli, a master of an ancient martial art called Hamon, which can kill vampires and zombies.
+He teaches Jonathan how to use it as Dio sends zombies to kill him so he can take over the world.
+Jonathan seemingly defeats him again, but Dio survives by decapitating himself.
+He and a surviving zombie, Wang Chan, attack Jonathan on a steamship during his honeymoon with Erina in an attempt to claim his enemy's body for his own.
+While Dio fatally punctures his throat, Jonathan overloads the ship's engines by using his Hamon.
+Dio is seemingly killed by the resulting explosion.
+Erina, pregnant with Jonathan's son, escapes unharmed along with an orphaned girl.